 Inheritance Definition: Meaning, Synonyms, Issues, & Facts

-Edited By Irshad Anwar | Updated on Sep 19, 2024 11:25 AM IST
+Edited By Irshad Anwar | Updated on Nov 15, 2024 05:37 PM IST

 Inheritance is the basis for the major field of biology known as genetics, which is tailored to variation and the transmission of traits.

 The study of inheritance allows prediction regarding the patterns of traits and accounts for particular disorders genetically transmitted in families due to abnormalities of the genetic material.
 It also finds application in techniques of genetic engineering for health and agriculture.
-The basic principles of inheritance form the backbone of advances in medicine, biotechnology, and evolutionary biology.
+The basic principles of inheritance form the basis of advances in medicine, biotechnology, and evolutionary biology.

-Basic Concepts Of Inheritance
+Basic Concepts of Inheritance

 The concept of inheritance is described below:

-Genes And Chromosomes
+Genes and Chromosomes

 Genes are short stretches of DNA that encode proteins, which determine the expression of certain traits.
 They are located on chromosomes, which are long helices of DNA wrapped around proteins called histones.
 There are 23 pairs of chromosomes in humans, with each one containing thousands of genes.
 Chromosomes ensure the proper distribution of genetic material during cell division and hence may be considered responsible for heredity.